webwallet/api-old/README.md

 ## Constraints
    - **Balance type**
-     Address balances must be represented in numbers, not strings.
+     Address balances must be big decimal strings, not numbers.
    - **Balance initialization**
      New addresses must always be created with a balance of zero.
    - **Balance modification**